Time of year

 Icelandic horseback riding program

-Meet Solon, Puck, Freja, Ringo, Zappa and Dolly, our Icelandic horses!
+Meet Solon, Puck, Freja, Ringo, and Zappa, our Icelandic horses!

 We offer an advanced English riding program with intelligent, energetic and independent animals, instead of the common dude ranch style of nose-to-tail, one horse following the horse in front type of riding.

 Guests who are on a Private package can select horseback riding as part of their itinerary.
 Guests who selected the Small Group option are on a set itinerary which does not include horseback riding.
 However, horseback riding might be possible at an extra cost (and that would mean forfeiting one of the set tours).

 We only pre-book horseback riding while guests are at the lodge to ensure instructor availability.

 The lessons are suitable for ages 12 and up, beginner to advanced.
 Children younger than 12 who are currently enrolled in riding lessons can be accessed in the arena to see if they are suitable for riding lessons.
 All other children can have a lead line pony ride in the arena (lead by a staff member).